communitydreams/census-analysis/README.md

-# Census Analysis Dashboard
+# US Census Analysis Dashboard

 The Census Analysis Dashboard is an interactive web application built with Streamlit, designed to provide a comprehensive analysis of US Census data for a selected ZIP code.
 This tool fetches data from the US Census API and processes it using Python to present the latest available demographic information.

+You can try it our at [https://uscensus.streamlit.app/](https://uscensus.streamlit.app/)

 ## Features

-- Interactive ZIP code input to fetch specific census data.
+- Interactive ZIP code or Census Tract input to fetch specific census data.
 - Visual representations of demographic data such as population age distribution, race distribution, and housing occupancy types.
 - Technology and sustainability analyses through various Plotly chart visualizations.
 - Customizable color themes for personalized dashboard experience.
 - Open-source codebase for community-driven enhancements.

-## Installation
+## Install Locally

 To set up the Census Analysis Dashboard locally, you'll need Python installed on your system.
 Then, follow these steps: